 Where a member of staff becomes aware of private fostering arrangements, they are aware that they need to notify the Designated Safeguarding Lead.
 The Designated Safeguarding Lead will then speak to the family of the child involved to check that they are aware of their duty to inform Cheshire East.
-The Federation would also inform Cheshire East of the private fostering arrangements.
+The school would also inform Cheshire East of the private fostering arrangements.

-17. Children who are Absent from Education
+Children who are absent from education